 I try to be accommodating when a project comes in as a rush but, in truth, you should try to find an editor before you need one.
 There’s nothing worse than having to look for a service you needed yesterday.

 I hate turning people away but sometimes the situation for my current project availability just doesn’t allow me to squeeze in a project with a quick turnaround.
 I’ll usually accommodate repeat clients, but for people who are new to me and I’m new to them, I’m far less flexible.
+This may be similar to other editors, but if you need to know an editor’s availability, ask in advance!

 Are there any major plot points I need to know about?